Martin Shaded Top

 D-28

-From its birth to the present day, the D-28 has undergone many design changes: in 1944, the bracing was changed from scallop to standard; in 1946, the fingerboard inlay was changed from slotted diamond to dot; in 1947, the inlay was changed from herringbone to stripes; and the back marquetry was changed from zigzag to block.
-The back marquetry also changed from zigzag to block.
-There were also changes in pickguards and bridges, but the most famous change was the change from Hakaranda to rosewood in 1969.
+The D-28 has undergone numerous design changes from its birth to the present day.
+In 1944, the bracing changed from scalloped to standard.
+In 1946, the fingerboard inlay changed from slotted diamonds to dots.In 1947, the inlay changed from herringbone to stripes.
+Additionally, the back's marquetry pattern changed from zigzag to block.
+Subsequent changes included variations in pickguard types and bridge modifications, but the most significant and well-known change was undoubtedly the switch from Brazilian rosewood to rosewood in 1969.

 1953 D-28 Shaded Top